eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 - impl
 - utest

-Comment: If one field from the update_mask is not present in the CurrentState, this field is created.
+Comment: If one field from the update_mask is not present in the DesiredState, this field is created.
 This can include any amount of parent fields.

-If one field from the update_mask is not present in the newState, this field is deleted from the CurrentState.
+If one field from the update_mask is not present in the newState, this field is deleted from the DesiredState.

 ### Update Current State